plackyhacker/plackyhacker.github.io/shellcodez/assembly.md

 I learned the following workflow when doing the Offensive Security [EXP-301: Windows User Mode Exploit Development](https://www.offensive-security.com/courses/exp-301/) course.
 We create a python script that allows us to write assembly code, inject it into the python process and examine it using Windbg.

-The python script is show below:
+The python script is shown below:

 ```python
 import ctypes, struct